HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 in:

-q: Warum haben Sie sich für dieses Land entschieden?
-!!Ich habe mich für ein Studium in diesem Land entschieden, …!!
+q: Ich habe mich für ein Studium in diesem Land entschieden, …

 is: